 What did we do differently?

-Developing technology products can be a painful experience for hardware companies, let alone software companies, and making products people want in any case is usually more hit-or-miss proposition than sure bet.
+Developing technology products can be a painful experience for hardware companies, let alone software companies, and making products people want is usually a more hit-or-miss proposition than sure thing.

 - Don’t assume you’re building the perfect thing.

-We actively sought all the new inputs we could—user reactions, Adobe’s business needs, technology limitations, and so forth—and incorporated them on a weekly basis using agile software development techniques throughout the entire development effort.
-Nearly continual user testing from the earliest stage of development closed the loop to help us validate and tweak our vision of what people wanted.
+We actively sought all the new inputs we could—user reactions, Adobe’s business needs, technology limitations, and so forth—and incorporated them, on a weekly basis, using agile software development techniques throughout the entire development effort.
+We instituted continual user testing from the earliest stage of development to help us validate and tweak our vision of what people wanted.
 Furthermore, a list of prioritized user needs enabled testing of the most important features first, very early in development.

 - Don’t mistake a product vision with sufficient product definition.

 Every great product starts with a vision.
 It has to—users are notoriously bad at telling you what they want.
-But when a product development team is handed a product vision, and told “here, go build this,” that vision is nearly always less complete than it’s assumed to be.
+But when a product development team is handed a product vision, and told to build it, that vision is nearly always less complete than it’s assumed to be.
 The product is typically only defined to the point that people feel comfortable internalizing what it is in their minds.
-In reality this is a very coarse level of definition, and on day one of development questions about features and implementation details start popping up and slowing the team down.
+In reality this is a very coarse level of definition, and on day one of development, questions about features and implementation details start popping up and slowing the team down.